aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 No direct internet access with `AppNetworkAccessType=VpcOnly`:
 ![SageMaker Studio VpcOnly network config](design/sagemaker-studio-vpc-only-network-settings.png)

-❗ You won't be able to run a Studio notebook unless your VPC has an interface endpoint to the SageMaker API and runtime, or a NAT gateway, and your security groups allow outbound connections.
+❗ You won't be able to run a Studio notebook in `VpcOnly` mode unless your VPC has an interface endpoint to the SageMaker API and runtime, or a NAT gateway, and your security groups allow outbound connections.

+## Data encryption at rest and transit
+Models and data are stored on the SageMaker Studio home directories in EFS or on SageMaker notebook EBS volumes.
+You can apply the [standard practices and patterns](https://docs.aws.amazon.com/sagemaker/latest/dg/encryption-at-rest.html) to encrypt data using AWS KMS keys.
+The demo solution creates an AWS KMS CMK for EBS volume encryption that you can use to encrypt notebook instance data.

+All communication with VPC endpoints to the public AWS services (SageMaker API, SageMaker Notebooks etc) are restricted to HTTPS protocol.
+You can control the set of network protocols for any communication between your protected workload subnet with help of VPC security groups or NACLs.

+See the [Amazon SageMaker developer guide](https://docs.aws.amazon.com/sagemaker/latest/dg/encryption-in-transit.html) for more information on protecting data in transit.

 ## Amazon S3 access control
 Developing ML models requires access to sensitive data stored on specific S3 buckets.
 You might want to implement controls to guarantee that: